aahowel3/TSC_data/README.md

 # ASGAL for N039
 Creating a fasta of only the target chromosome - https://bioboot.github.io/web-2016/class-material/day3-fasta-practice.html The fasta name comes BEFORE the chromosme name argument!
 Also head the .fai file to see how to call the chromosome names - not necssarily the long thing you see when you grep "^>"

+USED HOMO_SAPIENS from desktop Documents/asgal_test .gtf NOT the long ERCV.III ONE